 The program is available to any student currently enrolled in a school, college, or university.
 As long as you have a valid student ID and .edu email address, you’ll be able to collect as many survey submissions as you like.
 Students can apply here; we’ll review each application and respond as quickly as possible.

 For those within the greater education community who need to facilitate surveys regularly, make your job easier with more than 30 customizable survey templates.
-It’s as simple as using our drag-and-drop Form Builder to add multiple-choice or Likert scale fields, upload images and logos, include e-signature and appointment fields, and more.
+It’s as simple as using our drag-and-drop Form Builder to add multiple-choice or Likert scale fields, upload images and logos, including electronic signature and appointment fields, and more.

 As mentioned earlier, you can convert survey data into reports to present an analysis of your data and gain new insights, all while easily managing and storing data in a table.
 Or if you prefer, automatically store survey feedback in your other accounts by syncing submissions to over 100 apps — including Google Drive and Dropbox.